China heaps pressure on Taiwan president after poll defeat

 “We are always positive on city-to-city exchanges with mainland China, but it’s them who set a limit: they treat blue and green differently,” he said, referring to the colours representing the Kuomintang and DPP.

-Another state-run Chinese paper, the widely read tabloid the Global Times, said in its editorial that the DPP’s “radical thinking” had led it astray, though the same paper last week had called Tsai’s China policies “measured”.
+Another state-run Chinese paper, the widely read tabloid the Global Times, said in an editorial that the DPP’s “radical thinking” had led it astray, though the same paper last week had called Tsai’s China policies “measured”.

 Close Tsai aide Chen Chu, secretary general of the presidential office, said there were “no excuses” for the poor performance and that they had to think deeply.